 Join us at Good Fellows in Woodbine, 7:00 p.m.
 Tuesday July 30 and Wednesday July 31, for the Democratic presidential primary debates.
 We’ll be watching them live online.
 All Democrats welcome.

 Meetings are held on the first Thursday every month at 6:30 p.m.
-The June meeting is June 6 at the Pizza Ranch in Missouri Valley.
+The June meeting is August 1 at the Fourth Avenue Grill in Logan.
 All Democrats welcome.

 It’s easy to claim to love democracy when your own side is winning.
 When your party is losing, though, then you tend to show your true colors.
 Since the election of 2018, we’ve had plenty of opportunities to see what Republicans think of democracy when it really counts, and the results aren’t pretty.